krisek/cplayer/README.md

 [![Screenshot](cplayer.png)](cplayer.png)

-I recently stumbled across [this](https://tympanus.net/codrops/2012/07/12/old-school-cassette-player-with-html5-audio/) project and it seems to perfectly fit for the job.
-After a bit of tweaking this little HTML5 based music player is perfectly capable to do the job.
+I recently stumbled across [this](https://tympanus.net/codrops/2012/07/12/old-school-cassette-player-with-html5-audio/) project and after a bit of tweaking this little HTML5 based music player seems to be perfectly capable to do the job.

 The result of this tweaking can be found in this repo.